GreenSqu1rrel/c24ExamAssignmentTobiJoshi/README.md

 ### 1) Login.java (Image 1)
 You can type in the username (**admin**) and password (**admin**).
 The Class Login.java calls the Method compareUserPass in the Class User.
 If the Password is wrong the user will get a notification, that the username or password is wrong.
 For security reasons the user will not be told which of the two is wrong (Image 2).
 ### 2) Dashboard.java (Image 3)
 If the correct Login credentials are given, the Login Window will be disposed (The Task will be Closed completely and reopened if needed in a completely new instance) and the Dashboard.java main Class will be launched.
-If
+If the List is somehow corrupted you can relaunch the Dashboard with "<" key.